Frequently Asked Questions

-The USC Rossier Office of Admission and Scholarships is here to assist you with questions regarding the programs we offer and the application process.
-You can reach an admission representative member by calling 213-740-0224, e-mailing firstname.lastname@example.org, or visiting the 3rd floor of Waite Phillips Hall on the USC University Park Campus.
+The USC Rossier Office of Admission and Scholarships is available to assist you with questions regarding USC Rossier programs and the application process.
+You can find contact information for the appropriate admission representative on the contact admission page.

-You can schedule a one-on-one consultation with an admission representative either on campus or by phone on our visit campus page.
+You can also schedule a consultation with an admission representative on our visit campus page.

 When making admission decisions, the admission review committee conducts a comprehensive evaluation measuring application materials against university and program-specific requirements.
 Important qualities in a candidate include a demonstrated capacity to excel in graduate level coursework, evidence of professional promise in their chosen field, passion about the program of interest, and ability to clearly articulate interest in the program and field.

 There is no minimum GPA required to apply to USC Rossier programs, but competitive applicants typically have a GPA of 3.0 or above.
 However, GPA is one of many elements evaluated in the admission committee’s comprehensive evaluation of candidates.

 USC Rossier students come from diverse academic backgrounds.
 Education or experience related to your program of interest can make you a more competitive applicant, however it is not required.
 If your bachelor’s degree is unrelated to the program for which you are applying, use your application to communicate your passion for working in your selected degree field and explain how your background has prepared you to be successful and positively contribute to your chosen field.